 The recently concluded 24th regular meeting between the Chinese and Russian prime ministers is an important one for the implementation of the two countries’ comprehensive strategic partnership of coordination for a new era.
-With the ongoing China-US trade war, the meeting attracted much attention in the international community because the world still lacks an up-to-date agreement on China-Russia relations in the new era.
+With the ongoing China-U.S. trade war, the meeting attracted much attention in the international community because the world still lacks an up-to-date agreement on China-Russia relations in the new era.

 The international system in the context of China-Russia relations

 A unipolar system implies an imbalance of power in the international system.
-To maintain its dominance, the superpower will choose any and all strategic tools to contain potential adversaries.
-China is a beneficiary of the current international system and the fastest-rising unit in the system.
-Meanwhile, it inevitably comes under enormous pressure.
+To maintain its dominance, a superpower will choose any and all strategic tools to contain potential adversaries.
+China benefits from the current international system and is the fastest-rising unit.
+It inevitably comes under enormous pressure.

 Strategic significance of an upgraded relationship between China and Russia

 For Russia, oil and gas production accounts for about 40 percent of its budget.
 With Western sanctions and a changing energy consumption structure, Russia must look for more markets.
 Over the past decade, it has shipped more than 300 million tons of oil and 55 million tons of oil products to China.
 The Power of Siberia pipeline will be operational by the end of this year and allow Russia to deliver 38 billion cubic meters of natural gas to China annually, which will markedly ease energy security pressure on China.

-Asymmetrical views on the existing international system.
+• Asymmetrical views on the existing international system.
 Russia does not believe that the current international system serves its national interest and therefore wants to build a multipolar world in which Russia is one of poles.
-China on the other hand argues that surpassing the U.S. is much more difficult than the U.S. maintaining the status quo, and that while the existing international system is not perfect and must be reformed, we’d better not scrap it and start over.
+China, on the other hand, argues that surpassing the U.S. is much more difficult than the U.S. maintaining the status quo, and that while the existing international system is not perfect and must be reformed, we’d better not scrap it and start over.